kasparsj/jquery-data-parallax/README.md

 #### top
 **Type:** number or string (percentage or viewport units)

+Better use "y" where possible.

 #### left
 **Type:** number or string (percentage or viewport units)

+Better use "x" where possible.

 #### width
 **Type:** number or string (percentage or viewport units)

+Better use "scaleX" where possible.

 #### height
 **Type:** number or string (percentage or viewport units)

+Better use "scaleY" where possible.

 #### backgroundPositionX
 **Type:** number or string (percentage or viewport units)

+Better use "x" where possible.

 #### backgroundPositionY
 **Type:** number or string (percentage or viewport units)

+Better use "y" where possible.

 ### Options